livewire/livewire/docs/properties.md

 #### Eloquent models and locking

-When an Eloquent model is assigned to a Livewire component property, Livewire will automatically lock the property and ensure the ID isn't changed so that you are safe from these kinds of attacks:
+When an Eloquent model is assigned to a Livewire component property, Livewire will automatically lock the property and ensure the ID isn't changed, so that you are safe from these kinds of attacks:

 ```php
 <?php